TsikaAndreas/TsikaAndreas/README.md

 I'm a passionate developer focused on building clean, intuitive web applications that deliver seamless user experiences.
 I thrive on transforming ideas into reality with innovative solutions, continuously seeking to expand my knowledge and stay ahead with new tools and concepts.

-- ⭐ currently working on web-development
+- ⭐ Currently focused on web development.
-- 💀 mostly working on private repositories
+- 💀 Actively working on private repositories.
-- 👾 just a developer working his way around things
+- 👾 A developer who enjoys solving complex challenges.
 - 🔭 Personal website: [tsika.eu](https://tsika.eu)
-- 🤝 I’m available for freelancing.
+- 🤝 Open for freelance opportunities.

 ## 🌐 Socials: